 WATER FILTRATION SYSTEMS & WATER SOFTENERS

-Water filtration systems can be installed for the removal of any of the potential causes of symptoms you may be experiencing.
+Systems can be installed for the removal of any of the potential causes of symptoms you may be experiencing.
 Water softeners are typically installed to remove hard water minerals (magnesium and calcium), and dissolved IRON or MANGANESE in the water through a technology called Ion Exchange.
 For high levels of Manganese or Iron, an upflow, high efficiency water softener is the most effective solution.
 There are different water softener designs and capacities and, depending on your specific water chemistry and volume usage, a properly designed system will work well.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 For more on hard water, see hard water usgs.

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 This is important not only to figure out what needs to be removed from the water, but also to properly size the water softener or water filter.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

 In summary, controlling your home’s water quality is attainable through proper water testing and equipment specification with today’s available technologies at a reasonable price.
 Proper on-going maintenance is also critical to maintain a consistent level of great water quality.